logo

 Bachelor’s Degree in Substance Abuse Counseling

 The minimum requirement for admission to a bachelor’s degree in addiction counseling is a high school diploma or GED.
 Schools also commonly require applicants to provide ACT or SAT scores.
-Once admitted, a bachelor’s degree typically takes four years to earn with full-time study.
-Depending on the school, you may be able to reduce the time it takes to earn a substance abuse counselor degree by taking more courses and/or summer semesters, or add scheduling flexibility by studying part-time over a longer period.
+A bachelor’s degree typically takes four years to earn with full-time study.

 • Abnormal Psychology